 While I would love to share pictures of our little night ride, there are none.
 The sun was at the lowest point in its daily arch by the time we left, everything dripping syrupy orange and cast in peach pale glow and there wasn’t a snowball’s chance in hell of either of us stopping for miles yet to come as we blasted past big bad weekend warriors shuffling home quick to beat the dark and the last handful of cruising happy riders making their way to whatever location with the close of a beautiful warm day.
 I did miss one shot I regret when something caught my attention at a red light, a sizeable red tailed hawk perched magnificently on the highway sign to my immediate right, watching us, first indifferently curious then startled but unmoved when we lit up at the change to green.
 When I glanced back, it was still there, watching us, watching everything.
 All day I kept seeing hawks of various kinds, nearby, watching.
 I know there’s some symbolism there.

 There are almost no lights where we were and thus little to photograph.
-And while I’d love to write for you some detailed account of deep thoughts, conclusions found in miles of darkness, ideas strung together on lines of hazy amber lights in the horizon distance, knowledge discovered in the rhythmic alternating roaring echo of aged bridge pilings flashing by in the cavernous underpasses as we dodged the turnpike and all its boring trappings, I’m not sure I have any.
-My mind tends to go quiet riding in the dark, just motor hum and a bouncing single beam of light and all movement is forward and limited to the immediate.
+And while I’d love to write for you some detailed account of deep thoughts, conclusions found in miles of darkness, ideas strung together on lines of hazy amber lights in the horizon distance, knowledge discovered in the rhythmic alternating roaring echo of aged bridge pilings flashing by in the cavernous underpasses as we dodged the turnpike and all its boring trappings, I’m not sure I had any.
+My mind tends to go quiet riding in the dark, just motor hum and a bouncing beam of light and all movement is forward and limited to the immediate.
 It’s beautiful.
 There is something to be said for that time alone in the dark.
 No matter if you are solo or with a friend or group, out on back country roads, the occasional change of temperature and heavy earthen smell and the vast quiet.
 But for the beam of the headlight, its as close to a feeling of floating free in space as I can imagine, lonely and infinite while also very closed in and comforting.

 But that quieting of the mind, that concentration on the immediate lends itself about as well to a written passage as the pitch black of night time countryside does to roadside travel photographs.
 Although, there was one point, at a lonely stop sign at the intersection of B.F.E.
 Junction and Nowhere Road that I finally realized what song I’d been humming to myself for the last few miles.
 Addicted to Love.
 Yes, Robert Palmer.
 That Addicted to Love.
 How’s that for some “biker jams”?
 For some deep philosophical thinking?
 I laughed so loud at the thought, Josh started next to me and I could faintly see him shaking his head in the dark.